 Doing it at home

-While these maneuvers can be done at home (remember BPPV is a benign condition!), and many people can have success with doing so, it not advised to try these maneuvers at home if you do not know which canal the crystal is in (there is more than just the Epley!) and have not been advised by someone who does.
+While these maneuvers can be done at home (remember BPPV is a benign condition!), and many people can have success with doing so, it not advised to try these maneuvers at home if you do not know which canal the crystal is in (there is more than just the Epley!) and have not been advised by a professional.

 If someone told you to go home and do "The Epley Maneuver," just know that there is a RIGHT Epley and a LEFT Epley.
 Doing one side may put the crystal back where it suppose to go (hurray!), theeenn you roll on the other side and that may displace the crystal again ... and maybe put the otoconia into a different canal that the Epley Maneuver does not work on.

 80-90% of BPPV cases involve the posterior canal which the Epley Maneuver is appropriate for.
 The angle of the head and the smooth roll during the maneuver all are important to ensure the otoconia travels through the canal to get back home with its friends in the Utricle.